<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 US-Bank-HTML-Your-401k-Plan

-When is the last time you reviewed your Chevron 401(k) account, or made any changes to it?
+When did you last review your Chevron 401k account or make any changes to it?

 If it’s been a while, you’re not alone.
-73% of plan participants spend less than five hours researching their 401(k) investment choices each year, and when it comes to making account changes, the story is even worse.
-Are you, as someone in their 50s or 60s, also feeling overwhelmed?
+73% of plan participants spend less than five hours researching their 401k investment choices each year, and when it comes to making account changes, even less time is spent.
+As a result, many people in their 50s or 60s find themselves overwhelmed about how to best prepare for retirement.

 • Watch for your Participant Distribution Notice and Special Tax Notice Regarding Plan Payments.
 These notices will help explain your options and what the federal tax implications may be for your vested account balance.